 Malcolm ~ The Winemaker.

 After decades as a practicing medical professional, Malcolm's love of wine led him down an entirely new path.
 So began the story of The Six Js Estate.
-Today, Malcolm plays one of the most important roles in the Estate's operations as our wine maker.
+Today, Malcolm plays one of the most important roles in the Estate's operations as our wine maker and viticulturist.
 Malcolm's vision for the Estate is one that incorporates his six children, the inspiration behind the name, and sees a bright future in which each child has a place.

 |